 Korea is a country of enormous contrasts.
 Seoul is one of the largest cities in the world, yet in much of Korea life still feels very rural.
-Join us as we explore Seoul and the nearby DMZ; experience peaceful Buddhist temples; wander through Gyeonju, a rich UNESCO site; and visit historic Gwangju, while learning about pressing issues on the peninsula.
+Join expert Tim Shorrock as we explore Seoul and the nearby DMZ; experience peaceful Buddhist temples; wander through Gyeongju, a rich UNESCO site; and visit historic Gwangju, while learning about pressing issues on the peninsula.

 No visit to Korea is complete without delving into the complex politics that focus international attention on this part of the world.
 We’ll meet with experts for in-depth discussions about relations with the North, hear from a defector, and visit the dividing line between the two countries at the 38th parallel.